bhargav-bkpatel/sanity-plugin-seo/README.md

 - 🔌 **Sanity Studio Integration:** Effortlessly incorporate SEO field creation into your Sanity Studio workflow, ensuring that SEO optimization becomes an integral part of your content development process.

-- 🔗 **Compatibility:** Fully compatible with Sanity v3 and integrates seamlessly with your existing schemas and plugins.
-It is also compatible with Next.js and React, ensuring a smooth integration with modern web development frameworks.
+- 🔗 **Compatibility:** Fully compatible with Sanity v3 and v4, it integrates seamlessly with your existing schemas and plugins.
+It also works well with Next.js and React, ensuring smooth integration with modern web development frameworks.

 ## 🌐 Demo links for sanity with Next.js plugin integration